kliniik/student-project/src/README.md

 ## Project Description
 This is a project description.
+**This is version v1.0**

 ### New Features - added 07.02.2025
 This is a description of new features added latety.

+### New Project Organization:
+- src/ -> source documentation
+- data/ -> sample data
+- docs/ -> additional information
+- tests/ -> test code

 ## Instalation Instrucions
 Those are the instalation instructions.